-- 73. The citation for a person to attend as a witness must include all of the following2: - at least 14 calendar days' notice of the hearing or any other period of time the First-tier Tribunal sets - information about how the witness's expenses for attending can be paid, if the witness is not a party in the case - who is to pay the expenses for attending - state that the person who is cited can apply to the Tribunal to have the citation varied or set aside - the consequences of failing to comply with the citation or order. - 74.
+- 72. The citation for a person to attend as a witness must include all of the following2: - at least 14 calendar days' notice of the hearing or any other period of time the First-tier Tribunal sets - information about how the witness's expenses for attending can be paid, if the witness is not a party in the case - who is to pay the expenses for attending - state that the person who is cited can apply to the Tribunal to have the citation varied or set aside - the consequences of failing to comply with the citation or order. - 73.
 No one can be compelled to either: - give any evidence - produce any document that they could not be compelled to give or produce in civil proceedings in a Scottish court3.

-1 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 16(1)

-2 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 16(2)
+- 1 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 16(1) - 2 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 16(2) - 3 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 16(3)